Order of Gorkha Dakshina Bahu

 The Most Puissant Order of the Gorkha Dakshina Bahu (गोरखा दक्षिण बाहु; Order of the Gurkha Right Arm or Hand) was an order of knighthood of Nepal.

-It was one of the highest honors given traditionally by the king.
-It was awarded to both the military and civilians, including foreign nationals, for distinguished contribution to the country in the field of arts, literature, sports, science, and social service.
+It was one of the highest orders of Nepal, awarded by the monarch for distinguished service in fields such as arts, literature, science, sports, and public service.
 It was the second highest honor of the Kingdom of Nepal after the Order of Tri Shakti Patta; the award was discontinued after the fall of monarchy in 2008.

 History

 The order was first instituted by King Prithvi Bir Bikram Shah Dev in 1896.
 The order was later revived and reformed on 7 September 1932 by King Tribhuvan Bir Bikram Shah Dev.
 Attached to the order is a medal instituted by King Tribhuvan in 1936.
 It is the oldest order in Nepal.
 Its recipients include Sir Edmund Hillary, bestowed on June 23, 1953.